• Current students

 Back to Top

-We have created the Key Dates page, which covers all of the main education dates for the academic year.
-The Key Dates page will be updated as certain dates are settled upon in the weeks ahead.
+We have created the key kates page, which covers all of the main education dates for the academic year.
+This page will be updated as certain dates are settled upon in the weeks ahead.

 Back to Top

-The Institute is in contact with all students to advise of the process this year about book distribution.
-All student textbooks will be delivered to the home address provided.
-Students will have the opportunity to change the delivery address to an alternative/more suitable address in advance of dispatch if they wish.
+CAP2 and FAE: for the 2025/26 academic year, we will contact you to advise of the book distribution process.
+All textbooks will be delivered to your registered home address.
+You will be able to change the delivery address before dispatch if you wish.
+Once student enrolment is finalised, your book order will be confirmed to our distributor.
+They will contact you directly to provide delivery details.
 Textbooks will only be delivered to firms in exceptional circumstances.
-Once student enrolment is finalised, your book order will be confirmed to our distributor.
-They will contact the student directly to provide delivery details.
-For full details on book distribution please click here.
+More information on book distribution.

 Back to Top